 Tricia went through two big life events that caused her to question her path forward.
 It was time to try some things that she had dreamed of and see if she could make them happen.
 One was to develop her own fundraising consulting firm.
 She knew through her work with nonprofits, serving on various boards, and specifically, serving on the board and as president of the Association of Fundraising Professionals, nonprofits needed access to a fundraising professional.
 One who had a lot of experience, expertise, and the ability to help them overcome numerous obstacles.
 Tricia thought that developing a company where nonprofits could access expertise for a reasonable cost could be a win.

-And so it was... five years ago Strategic Solutions by Tricia, LLC was born.
+And so...
+Strategic Solutions by Tricia, LLC was born in 2015.
 Since that time, she has helped numerous nonprofit leaders raise funds, develop strategic plans, train boards, execute wide-scale fundraising events, develop annual funds and major gift programs, and run comprehensive capital campaigns.
 In addition, she has served in interim chief development officer and executive director roles for nonprofits when they are in between staff or need more time to develop their leadership path.